neruameya/local-document-intelligence/README.md

 > **~96% average generation confidence**

-This is an initial POC observation rather than a benchmark.
+This is an initial POC observation and **not a benchmark**.

-It should **not** be presented as OCR accuracy or field-level extraction accuracy.
+It should not be presented as:

+- OCR accuracy
+- Extraction accuracy
+- Field-level accuracy
+- Model accuracy

-A proper evaluation would require a labelled dataset and comparison against ground truth.
+A proper accuracy measurement requires a labelled dataset and comparison against ground truth.

 ---